nuclrya/zomatoClone/readMe.md

-# Task to be completed - Cart ui connection
+# Task to be completed - Authentication

-1. send data in organised format
-2. add data to cart
-3. add ui to backend